China's auto industry wastes no time coaxing drivers back to showrooms after lockdown

 With authorities gradually easing restrictions, automakers and dealers have started the engines on their promotional machinery to undo what consulting firm IHS Markit described as an “unprecedented and almost instant stalling of demand”.

-U.S. electric vehicle (EV) maker Tesla Inc (TSLA.O) has launched test-drive and delivery services involving no staff contact, while Zhejiang Geely Holding Group Co Ltd [GEELY.UL] is delivering disinfected cars and dropping off keys with drones.
+U.S. electric vehicle (EV) maker Tesla Inc (TSLA.O) has launched test-drive and delivery services involving no staff contact, while Zhejiang Geely Holding Group Co Ltd is delivering disinfected cars and dropping off keys with drones.

 The EV unit of Guangzhou Automobile Group Co Ltd (601238.SS) is even testing a system to perfume its Aion LX SUV with the aroma of traditional Chinese medicine.